seinwave/ava-test/readMe.md

 #### No 'undo'
 The brief called for an 'undo' function as a bonus / extra.
 I was feeling ambitious, so I initially set out to do implemement an 'undo'.
 But I didn't.
 Again, with a little more time, I believe I could have.
 The clock got the better of me.

+#### Lack of day-to-day persistence
+This is a drawback of deploying on Heroku.
+Every day, the Heroku server's dynos reset.
+Which is good for maintenance purposes.
+But bad for preserving data.

+It means that every day, the existing conversations are erased.
+Bummer.

+The fix is writing these conversations to an external database.
+(MongoDB would be my choice).

+But in the interest of putting the product out quickly (and because the challenge didn't mention storage), I went without.

+Maybe in a future iteration, I'll include DB reads / writes.

 #### Took longer than I'd like
 Finally, this was my last disappointment.
 The brief asks you to spend ~6 hours on this project.